 Law Schools attending for OCIs in 2016:

-Nixon Peabody recruits from top tier law schools throughout the US including UC Berkeley, Cornell, Harvard, University of Michigan, Northwestern, NYU, UCLA and USC.
-In 2016, we expect to conduct interviews at various leading national and regional law schools.
+Nixon Peabody recruits from top tier law schools throughout the US including UC Berkeley, Cornell, Harvard, University of Michigan, Northwestern, NYU, UCLA and Columbia.
+In 2017, we expect to conduct interviews at various leading national and regional law schools.